 Technology/Security Best Practices

-the University of Memphis will require annual password changes for all UUID accounts.
-Your password allows access to University data and networked resources.
+the University of Memphis requires passwords for all UUID accounts to be changed every 6 months.
+Your password allows access to University data and

 - Guidelines and additional information can be found on ITS’s Password Security website.

 Viruses can corrupt data and slow down entire computer networks.
 To protect your

 computer from infection, install anti-virus software, and update when prompted.

 - University owned computers/laptops can get anti-virus software installed at no cost.